aiidalab/ansible-playbook-aiidalab-server/README.md

 ### Installation

-1. select aws/os host in the `./hosts` file
-1. Edit corresponding `./host_vars/*.yml` file and adapt path to SSH private key
+1. Edit the [`hosts`](hosts) file to provide the IP address and SSH key for your server
-1. run `ansible-playbook playbook.yml`
+1. Execute `ansible-playbook playbook.yml --ask-become-pass`

-Once finished, navigate to the IP address of your server.
+Once finished, open the IP address of your server in a web browser.

 **Warning:** To keep things simple, this uses the [`FirstUseAuthenticator`](https://github.com/jupyterhub/firstuseauthenticator), which simply creates new JupyterHub users when they enter their username and password.
 In order to disable the creation of new users, uncomment the corresponding lines in the [`playbook.yml`](playbook.yml).